Ever Heard of Pineberries or White Strawberries?

 Consequently, the species began to disappear nearly to the point of extinction.
 In 2003, however, a group of Dutch farmers decided to join together in an effort to save the threatened species and reintroduce it in France for commercial purposes.

 You might like: The 5 Healthiest Fruits to Eat

 - In Spanish-speaking countries it’s common to find this fruit labeled as “white soul.”

 - This little berry is characterized by its strong aroma and flavor of pineapple, particularly when it reaches peak maturity.

-- Unlike ordinary red strawberries, this variety is white, and has red spots and green leaves.
+- Unlike ordinary red strawberries, this variety is white and has red spots and green leaves.

-- The pineberry plant is quite resistant to disease, but its cultivation is rarely profitable because a large number of the berries fail to mature when compared to the total number of berries per plant.
+- The pineberry plant is quite resistant to disease but its cultivation is rarely profitable because a large number of the berries fail to mature when compared to the total number of berries per plant.

-Recovering the Species of White StrawberriesUntil 2003, white strawberries were nearly extinct throughout the world, and very few people even knew it existed thanks to the lack of interest for so many decades.
+Recovering the Species of White StrawberriesUntil 2003, white strawberries were nearly extinct throughout the world.
+Additionally, very few people even knew they existed,

-It’s anticipated that in the coming years, once the species has been successfully introduced to new parts of the world, the pineberry will be more accessible to the average consumer.
+It’s anticipated that in the coming years, the species will be successfully introduced to new parts of the world.
+Thankfully, the pineberry will be more accessible to the average consumer.It might interest you...